God tries to guide us with his leadings.

 2. FINDING PURPOSE IN LIFE

 Normally, God leaves us to just get on with our lives to the best of our ability: make our own decisions.
 But even so, God does know the ‘ideal’ direction in life for each of us, to make our lives more contented and purposeful.
 And in effect we are talking about our ‘needs’ in life here rather than our ‘wants’.
 And it also relates to the ‘needs of others’ I must add!
-(Life isn’t just about us, you see.)
+(Life isn’t supposed to be ‘just about us’, you see.)

-So, when a risky decision faces us the Lord can give us hints, one way or another as he sees fit, but leaves us with our ‘free will’ to make the final decision.
-He is simply giving us directions through the events unfolding in our lives, quietly suggesting we ‘follow his will‘.
+So – as far as leadings are concerned – the Lord can give us ‘hints’ one way or another as he sees fit, when a risky decision does face us.
+BUT he leaves us with our ‘free will’ to make the final decision.
+He is simply giving us directions through the events unfolding in our lives, quietly suggesting that we ‘follow his will‘.

 And look, if we can get in tune with God; get in sync with him, then we will inevitably find ‘purpose’ in all areas of our lives!
-And that does equal contentment.
+And that does equal contentment there as a result.

-Again from my experiences, his ‘hints’ within day to day life are most definitely recognisable, particularly when we ‘twig’ to his presence there.
-And when acted upon as a result, these hints can make life a lot more stress-free in the ‘long run’.
+Again from my experiences, his hints within day to day life are most definitely recognisable, particularly when we ‘twig’ to his presence there.

 For this God is our God for ever and ever;